Mental Health Services

 Mental health diversion.

-Expands mental health diversion programs by requiring defendants to agree their treatment plan meets their needs.
-Mandates regular progress reports from mental health providers to courts and attorneys during diversion.
-Allows courts to prohibit firearm possession during diversion if defendant poses a significant danger.
-Limits diversion to two years for felonies and one year for misdemeanors.
+Expands mental health diversion programs by requiring defendants to agree their treatment plan meets their specific needs.
+Grants courts new authority to deny diversion if defendants pose physical safety risks to others.
+Limits diversion periods to two years for felonies and one year for misdemeanors.
+Excludes serious crimes like murder and rape from mental health diversion eligibility.

 Mental health diversion.